63rd District Court

 The 63rd District Court is a county funded independent branch of government committed to the prompt, courteous and fair dispensation of justice by adjudicating cases in a timely manner using effective and efficient case management techniques, adhering to the highest standards that maintain the statutory and constitutional rights of all citizens, monitoring the enforcement of judgments, and being responsible stewards of public funds.

-Judge Jeffrey J. O’Hara grew up in Grand Rapids.
+Chief Judge Jeffrey J. O’Hara grew up in Grand Rapids.
 He is a graduate of Michigan State University and received his Juris Doctorate Degree from Thomas M. Cooley Law School in 1985.
 He was a private practice trial attorney until being elected as Judge of the 63rd District Court in 2014.

 In 2012, Judge O'Hara was admitted as a Fellow of the Michigan State Bar Foundation for his outstanding legal ability.

 Judge Sara J. Smolenski is a Grand Rapids native.
 She earned an Associate of Arts Degree from Grand Rapids Junior College and a Bachelor of Arts Degree from the University of Michigan.
 In 1982, she earned a Juris Doctorate Degree from the Thomas M. Cooley Law School.
 She was elected to the bench in 1990.
-She was appointed by the Michigan Supreme Court as Chief Judge of the 63rd District Court in 1996.

 What is a District Court and what do they do?